FAQs about SMB performance for Azure NetApp Files

 Azure places network rate limits on each virtual machine type/size.
 The rate limit is imposed on outbound traffic only.
 The number of NICs present on a virtual machine has no bearing on the total amount of bandwidth available to the machine.
 For example, the D16 instance type has an imposed network limit of 8000 Mbps (1,000 MiB/s).
 As the sequential graph above shows, the limit affects the outbound traffic (writes) but not multichannel reads.

-For maximum performance, it is recommended that you configure advanced networking where possible.
+For maximum performance, it is recommended that you configure Accelerated Networking where possible.
 Keep the following considerations in mind:

-- The Azure portal enables advanced networking by default for virtual machines supporting this feature.
+- The Azure portal enables Accelerated Networking by default for virtual machines supporting this feature.
 However, other deployment methods such as Ansible and similar configuration tools may not.
-Failure to enable advanced networking can hobble the performance of a machine.
+Failure to enable Accelerated Networking can hobble the performance of a machine.

-- If advanced networking is not enabled on the network interface of a virtual machine due to its lack of support for an instance type or size, it will remain disabled with larger instance types.
+- If Accelerated Networking is not enabled on the network interface of a virtual machine due to its lack of support for an instance type or size, it will remain disabled with larger instance types.
 You will need manual intervention in those cases.

 Are jumbo frames supported?